-- 1) Relationships between the Company and organizations where outside officers hold important concurrent positions - Director Koji Yanagisawa is the CFO of START TODAY CO.,LTD. There is no special relationship between the Company and the organization where Mr. Yanagisawa holds a concurrent position. - Director Dai Tamesue is Representative Director of SAMURAI CO., LTD., the President of Athlete Society and Director of Xiborg Co., Ltd. There is no special relationship between the Company and the organization where Mr. Tamesue holds a concurrent position. - Director (Audit and Supervisory Committee member) Ryogo Tsukioka is the Director of the Tsukioka CPA Office.
-There is no special relationship between the Company and the organization where Mr. Tsukioka holds a concurrent position. - Director (Audit and Supervisory Committee member) Koichiro Iida is a partnered attorney at Mori Hamada & Matsumoto and an Auditor at Minnano Wedding Co., Ltd. There is no special relationship between the Company and organizations where Mr. Iida holds concurrent positions.
+- 1) Relationships between the Company and organizations where outside officers hold important concurrent positions - Director Koji Yanagisawa is the Executive Vice President and CFO of START TODAY CO., LTD. There is no special relationship between the Company and the organization where Mr. Yanagisawa holds a concurrent position. - Director Dai Tamesue is Representative Director of SAMURAI CO., LTD., the President of Athlete Society and Director of Xiborg Co., Ltd. There is no special relationship between the Company and each of the organizations where Mr. Tamesue holds concurrent positions. - Director (Audit and Supervisory Committee member) Ryogo Tsukioka is the Director of the Tsukioka CPA Office.
+There is no special relationship between the Company and the organization where Mr. Tsukioka holds a concurrent position. - Director (Audit and Supervisory Committee member) Koichiro Iida is a partnered attorney at Mori Hamada & Matsumoto, an Auditor at Minnano Wedding Co., Ltd. and a Director (Audit and Supervisory Committee member) of HEROZ, Inc. There is no special relationship between the Company and each of the organizations where Mr. Iida holds concurrent positions.